illop/slack-alias-plugin/README.md

 It does the following:

 1. Anytime an @ mention of a key in the alias_maps is used, it will expand that to post the values into the window
-2. When a user types "alias set <alias> <list of users>", a new alias is created and added to alias_maps.
+2. When a user types `alias set <alias> <list of users>`, a new alias is created and added to alias_maps.
-3. When a user types "alias unset <list of aliases>", the listed aliases are removed from alias_maps.
+3. When a user types `alias unset <alias>`, the listed aliases are removed from alias_maps.
-4. When a user types "alias update <alias> <list of users>", an existing alias is updated in alias_maps.
+4. When a user types `alias update <alias> <list of users>`, an existing alias is updated in alias_maps.
-5. When a user types "alias get <alias>", the bot reports what that alias is currently set to.
+5. When a user types `alias get <alias>`, the bot reports what that alias is currently set to.
-6. When a user types "alias help", the bot responds with a list of current functionality.
+6. When a user types `alias help`, the bot responds with a list of current functionality.
-7. When a user types "alias help <command>", the bot explains how the command works.
+7. When a user types `alias help <command>`, the bot explains how the command works.

 ## Usage